notslang/jade-book/readme.md

 ##The Book

 About 4 months ago, I started planning this book to provide a solid source of documentation for people looking to learn how to use Jade.
-After countless delays, I am happy to say it is nearing compleation.
+After countless delays, I am happy to say it is nearing completion.

-The next step is to have members of the communitty read through the book, make sure I've explained everything correctly, and in general: make this book awesome.
+The next step is to have members of the community read through the book, make sure I've explained everything correctly, and in general: make this book awesome.
 Rather than using the editing system that [Packt](http://www.packtpub.com/) normally employs (which is a terrible cycle of emailing Word docs between editors), I've written the book in Markdown and switched to using git for revision control.

 So, as a reviewer, I ask you to do the following things:
  - [Read](http://hhsnopek.github.io/jade-book/) through the book